pbv/codex/doc/USER-GUIDE.md

 If the metadata options `shuffle-questions` and `shuffle-answers` are enabled Codex will shuffle questions and/or answers.
 By default, neither questions nor answers are shuffled.
-Shuffling is deterministic for each student (i.e. it depends only on the user login).
+The shuffle order choosen for each student is deterministic (i.e. it depends only on the user login).

 It is also possible to group variants of each question so that only one is randomly choosen for each student, e.g.:

 ~~~{.boxed}
 # {#questionA1 .question group="A" ...}